The Mohican: Production

 The film was produced by Koro Films.
 Principal photography started in Corsica in September 2023.
 According to Ferrucci, he got inspiration for the film from his 2017 documentary Via Di Vita: In Terra Pasturale, which featured a Corsican shepherd who "saw himself as an anomaly in his region, much like the last of the Mohicans".

 Release

 The film had its world premiere at the 81st Venice International Film Festival in the Orizzonti Extra sidebar.
 It was released in French cinemas on 12 February 2025.

 Reception

 The film won the Fischer Audience Award – Meet the Neighbors+ at the 2024 Thessaloniki Film Festival.

 Cineuropas film critic Fabien Lemercier praised the film, describing it as "captivating", "an excellent genre film" and "a gripping and ultra physical survival story".
 Martin Kudlac from ScreenAnarchy noted: "Farrucci’s ability to blend genre with social commentary is a defining feature of his work. [...]
-Farrucci's willingness to embrace genres to tackle a social issue results into an intriuging gerne fare, or so-called arthouse elevated genre".
+Farrucci's willingness to embrace genres to tackle a social issue results into an intriuging genre fare, or so-called arthouse elevated genre".